Updated on June 24, 2013

 Finally!
 You’ve found the right person for the right job.
 You’ve checked the candidate’s references, and everything looks good.
 Now, what’s the best way to extend the job offer to the candidate?

-1. Research comparable salaries ahead of time, and design an offer that is as attractive and competitive as possible.
+1. As part of your compensation strategy, research comparable salaries ahead of time, and design an offer that is as attractive and competitive as possible.
 There are many sites that can give you guidance.

 2. Move quickly with your job offer.
 Remember, other companies may be courting your candidate as well, and you don’t want to lose out.
 As soon as you check the candidate’s references, it’s time to act.

 3. Make your verbal offer by phone (contingent upon the passing of a background check and drug screen).
 Sell the job opportunity to the candidate, mentioning the starting salary any perks such as flex-time, benefits, or travel that the candidate might find attractive.
 If you haven’t already discussed the benefits package, be prepared to answer any questions the candidate may have about what is included, the waiting periods, etc.

 4. Your next steps depend, of course, on the outcome of your offer.